imkhoirularifin/nano-feed/README.md

 php artisan key:generate
 ```

-7. Create new database named 'nano_feed' in MySQL

-8. Change Database to ('nano_feed') in .env
+7. Change Database to ('nano_feed') in .env

 ```Example
 DB_DATABASE=nano_feed
 ```

-9. Start apache & mysql in xampp if you using windows, and lammp if you using linux.
+8. Start apache & mysql in xampp if you using windows, and lammp if you using linux.

-10. Migrate Database
+9. Migrate Database

 ```shell
 php artisan migrate
 ```

-11. Run Laravel project
+10. Run Laravel project

 ```shell
 php artisan serve